 - If you want to start preparing this dessert early, the Strawberry Coulis can be made a few days in advance and kept in a jar or air-tight container in the fridge.
 Or even be made ahead and frozen for a couple of months!

 - Using a mix of Milk and Cream (instead of Cream only) creates a much lighter dessert.
-Alternatively, you can discard the Milk and use Cream only if preferred.
+For a richer Panna Cotta, you can substitute the Milk for more Cream.

 - To get two separate layers, allow for the Panna Cotta to completely set in the fridge before topping with the remaining strawberry sauce.
-Depending on the type of gelatine you use, it should take about 2 hours in the fridge for the panna cotta to set.
+Depending on the type of gelatine you use, it should take about 2 to 3 hours in the fridge for the strawberry panna cotta to set.

-- Switch things up with another Berry - or even with multiple fruits - by replacing the Strawberry Coulis with a Raspberry Coulis or a blended Mixed Berry Compote.
+- Switch things up with another Berry - or even with multiple fruits - by replacing the Strawberry Coulis with a Raspberry Coulis or a Blueberry Coulis.

 Yes you can, be you will need to use another type of gelling agent or the cream won't set and stay liquid.
 Instead, you could use some Agar Agar Powder, a plant-based gelling agent, like I used to make my Coconut Panna Cotta.